akantak/etrade_tax_poland/README.md

 ### Output

-In previously indicated directory, there will be created detailed files:
+In the previously indicated directory, there will be created detailed files:

 - detailed_dividends.csv
 - detailed_espp.csv